arkonique/sac2mt5/README.md

     -d/--directory   Specify the directory containing all the SAC files.
                      This directory must also contain a subdirectory called RESP containing all the instrument response files

     -o/--output      Specify the name of the output DSN file.
 This will be created inside a directory called selected_s2m in the data directory.
 Preferrably a 6 digit code.
+The files will be generated as outputP1.DSN and so on

     -h/--help        Display this help